 What is a gaming headset?

-Best gaming headsets in 2022
+Top-rated gaming headsets in 2023

-The HyperX Cloud IIs are wired and compatible with just about every system out there, including PS5, PS4, Xbox Series X|S, Xbox One, Nintendo Switch (in handheld mode), PC and Mac.
+The HyperX Cloud IIs are wired and compatible with just about every system, including PS5, PS4, Xbox Series X|S, Xbox One, Nintendo Switch (in handheld mode), PC and Mac.
 To use their virtual surround sound, you need to plug them into a computer via the included USB input rather than a 3.5mm audio jack.